truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * Spanner: ACI++D transaction -> Strong consistency.
 I++ because:
     * Isolation level is SERIALIZABLE READS (no phantom reads) for a transaction (reads-only or reads-writes)
 * SQL: ACID transaction -> Strong consistency
-* Firestore: ACID transactio with Isolation level at SERIALIZABLE READS -> Strong consistency
+* Firestore: ACID transaction with Isolation level at SERIALIZABLE READS -> Strong consistency
 * BigTable: By default it uses eventual consistency: A write made in one cluster is eventually persisted to the others.
-    * But for some cases, you can enforce a read-your-writes consistency, but you loses replication across regions for such specific data.
+    * But for some cases, you can enforce a read-your-writes consistency, but you lose replication across regions for such specific data.
 This is configured for a group of application.
 Not all your applications might need a read-your-writes consistency
-    * An even enforces Strong consistency for all of your applications by configuring a single-router routing (and one failover, but it is just a failover, not an available replicas to use in the workloads)
+    * And even enforces Strong consistency for all of your applications by configuring a single-router routing (and one failover, but it is just a failover, not an available replicas to use in the workloads)

-* Storage: Some operation are guarantied Strongly consistency, some others (like changing IAM permission on an object) are eventually consistent.
+* Storage: Some operations are guarantied Strongly consistency, some others (like changing IAM permission on an object) are eventually consistent.
     * Strongly consistent operations:
         * Read-after-write
         * Read-after-metadata-update